microsoft/frontend-bootcamp/step1-02/README.md

 <img src="https://raw.githubusercontent.com/Microsoft/frontend-bootcamp/master/assets/css-syntax.png"/>

-Selectors can be a single tag, class, ID, or attribute.
+A selector can be a single tag, class, ID, or attribute.
 It can also be a [combination](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Combinators_and_multiple_selectors) of those elements.